 Gazza’s Gas and Grease — The Valleys

-It had been a late night by the time Jaak and Dieter finally got to bed, the boys having stayed down by Lizzie late into the evening – Altai had tactfully retreated back to the cabin to give the boys space to do whatever boys do and talk about when adults are not around.
-The pizzas had been a huge success, all the topping bowls licked thoroughly clean by Dieter.
-According to him it made the washing up easier.
-Lizzie’s boiler was once again drained into the bathtub and Jaak, made the “best bubble bath ever” – according to Dieter.
+It had been a late night by the time Jaak and Dieter finally got to bed.
+The boys had stayed down by Lizzie well into the evening — Altai tactfully retreating to the cabin to give them space to do whatever boys do when adults are not around.

 Altai: I might have to arrange a regular food delivery service at the rate you boys empty the larder!